 The Best Zero Waste Sunscreen Options

 Summer is just around the corner!
 I can’t wait for mornings spent in the garden and afternoons at the swimming pool.
 Summer is my favorite time of year!
 With the summer fun also comes powerful sunshine, and the sun is something we don’t mess around with in my home.
 With a family history of skin cancer, I’ve always been taught the importance of staying out of the sun and wearing sunscreen.
-However, over the past few years, my interest in living a more natural lifestyle sent me on a wild goose chase, hunting for the perfect natural zero waste sunscreen option.
+However, over the past few years, my interest in living a more natural lifestyle sent me on a wild goose chase, hunting for the best zero waste sunscreens.

-I decided after researching sunscreens on my own, which I encourage you to do as well, that I wanted a more natural alternative in hopes of avoiding nasty chemicals like oxybenzone.
+I decided after researching sunscreens on my own, which I encourage you to do as well, that I wanted a more natural alternative in hopes of avoiding toxic chemicals for my own skin and for the safety of marine life.
 I started using a mostly organic mineral based sunscreen last year which I really liked.
 However, I’ve been frustrated that although there are several good natural sunscreen options, there are not many available in non-plastic packaging.

-So over the past few months, I’ve been hunting for not only a great natural sunscreen.
+So over the past few months, I’ve been hunting for not just a great natural sunscreen.
 In particular, I wanted a non-plastic, zero waste sunscreen.
-And I’ve found there are two really wonderful solutions to finding zero waste sunscreen.
+And I’ve found there are several really wonderful solutions to finding zero waste sunscreen.